 Note that, as recommended, the settlement and maturity dates in the above example have been supplied to the function as references to cells containing dates.

-Further examples of the Excel Tbillyield function are provided on the Microsoft Office website.
+For further examples of the Excel Tbillyield function, see the Microsoft Office website.

 If you get an error from the Tbillyield function, this is likely to be one of the following: